Try

 Crafter Video: A Cloud-Native Video CMS Built on a Modern CMS Platform

-Crafter Video is a video CMS solution built on the open source CrafterCMS platform, and provides built-in integration with AWS Elemental Media Services, providing an end-to-end video solution for enterprises and emerging OTT broadcasters and media publishers.
+Crafter Video Center is a video CMS solution built on the open source CrafterCMS platform, and provides built-in integration with AWS Media Services, providing an end-to-end video solution for enterprises and emerging OTT broadcasters and media publishers.

 Crafter Video facilitates the creation and delivery of innovative video experience because it leverages the robust capabilities of the headless CrafterCMS.
 Furthermore, the solution automatically manages bandwidth and adaptive-bit-rates for specific devices out of the box.
 The cloud-native design of Crafter Video means the software integrates seamlessly with cloud services like AWS, and its serverless architecture makes Crafter scalable in real-time, 100% on demand.
 Crafter Video is open-source, and therefore highly customizable, so it could be an ideal solution for many organizations.